medialab/sandcrawler/SPECS.md

 * `config` (change the task's settings)
 * `add` add url to the task
 * `plug` plug external behaviour
+* `before` register a middleware before the tasks starts
-* `before` register a middleware before the scraping in the lifecycle
+* `beforeScraping` register a middleware before the scraping in the lifecycle
-* `after` register a middleware after the scraping in the lifecycle
+* `afterScraping` register a middleware after the scraping in the lifecycle
 * `on` adding a listener to the task's event emitter
 * `fail` (callback for global task failure)
 * `then` (callback for global task succes)